ZacBriggsSageCom/ApexRestDocGen/README.md

 ### Executing program

-The program can be executed from a terminal / shell, from a containing directory, with `./ApexRestDoc` or `./ApexRestDoc.exe` on windows.
+The program can be executed from a terminal / shell by `./ApexRestDoc` or, on windows, `./ApexRestDoc.exe`.

 ### With options

 There are some flags available to customise how the program runs:
-- **-p** [relative path] provide a path relative to the executable to search for endpoints from
+- **-p** [relative path] provide a relative path to a the base directory to perform the search for endpoints.
 - **-o** [confluence, markdown] indicate whether to provide output as confluence markup or markdown table.
 - **-i** [directory name to ignore] provide a string to ignore directories which have paths containing the string. e.g. given 'test' would ignore all folders named 'test' and their subfolders.

 If no options are provided defaults to `./ApexRestDoc -p ./ -o markdown`

 Example usage:
 `./ApexRestDoc -p ../src -o confluence -i \_deprecated` would perform a search for endpoints at the 'src' folder one level above the executable and output in a format for confluence's markdown format.